Carnitine-Acylcarnitine Translocase Deficiency Overview

 Carnitine-acylcarnitine translocase (CACT) deficiency is a condition that prevents the body from using certain fats for energy, particularly during periods without food (fasting).
 Signs and symptoms of this disorder usually begin soon after birth and may include breathing problems, seizures, and an irregular heartbeat (arrhythmia).
-Affected individuals typically have low blood sugar (hypoglycemia) and a low level of ketones, which are produced during the breakdown of fats and used for energy.
+Affected individuals typically have low blood glucose (hypoglycemia) and a low level of ketones, which are produced during the breakdown of fats and used for energy.
 Together these signs are called hypoketotic hypoglycemia.
 People with CACT deficiency also usually have excess ammonia in the blood (hyperammonemia), an enlarged liver (hepatomegaly), and a weakened heart muscle (cardiomyopathy).

 Mutations in the SLC25A20 gene cause CACT deficiency.
 This gene provides instructions for making a protein called carnitine-acylcarnitine translocase (CACT).
 This protein is essential for fatty acid oxidation, a multistep process that breaks down (metabolizes) fats and converts them into energy.
 Fatty acid oxidation takes place within mitochondria, which are the energy-producing centers in cells.
 A group of fats called long-chain fatty acids must be attached to a substance known as carnitine to enter mitochondria.
 Once these fatty acids are joined with carnitine, the CACT protein transports them into mitochondria.
 Fatty acids are a major source of energy for the heart and muscles.
 During periods of fasting, fatty acids are also an important energy source for the liver and other tissues.